 How Black Ring Forms on Your Toilet

-Whenever you find a black ring on a toilet bowl, the first thing you need to know is what causes black ring in toilet bowl.
+Whenever you find a black ring on a toilet bowl, you first need to know what causes the black circle in the toilet bowl.

 Let’s look at the leading cause of the toilet black ring.
 Hard water consists of a lot of dissolved impurities.
 When the water comes into contact with a surface such as showerheads, toilets, and drainage, it deposits these impurities.
 In the bathrooms, when you flush, water flows into the bowl from the rim jets at the base of the bowl to flush out the waste.

-Over time these impurities build up both on the ports and the rim of a toilet bowl.
+Over time these impurities build up on the ports and the rim of a toilet bowl.
 This Hard water deposit provides an ideal environment for microorganisms and other substances to thrive or get stuck such that it doesn’t get flushed away during flashing and makes it extremely difficult to wash even with detergents.
-One such organism is the moulds and mildew.
+One such organism is mold and mildew.

 Mold and Mildew

-These microorganisms are fungus and extremely common in our environment.
-They come in so many shapes and colors, but the black mold is the most common; therefore give the hard water deposits its black color.
+These microorganisms are fungi and are extremely common in our environment.
+They come in so many shapes and colors, but the black mold is the most common; therefore gives the hard water deposits their black color.

 One thing these molds all have in common, though, is their ability to thrive in a chronically wet environment.
-The hard water deposits provide an ideal breeding ground as it supplies the microorganism with nutrients.
+The hard water deposits provide an ideal breeding ground, supplying the microorganism with nutrients.

-This companied with the fact that the toilet bowl is always wet and allows the microorganism to thrive without fear of being washed into the drainage.
-The constituents of your waste also play a critical role in the rate of growth of this organism.
+This is companied by the fact that the toilet bowl is always wet and allows the microorganism to thrive without fear of being washed into the drainage.
+The constituents of your waste also play a critical role in this organism’s growth rate.

-If you are curious enough, you would have noticed that there is more mould growth in toilets of people with diabetes.
-This is since these people pass a lot of sugar in their waste, with this sugar, in turn, providing an even environment for the moulds to thrive.
+If you were curious enough, you would have noticed more mold growth in the toilets of people with diabetes.
+This is because these people pass a lot of sugar into their waste, which provides an even environment for the moulds to thrive.

-The presence of these moulds may also be problematic in other ways as they release very tiny spores that predisposed people to allergies and other respiratory conditions that manifest as sneezing.
+These moulds may also be problematic as they release tiny spores that predispose people to allergies and other respiratory conditions that manifest as sneezing.

 Although they are mildly involved in the blackening, they have massive problems.
-When moulds are present, more often than not, this sewage microorganism is present as they thrive in this environment.
+When moulds are present, this sewage microorganism is often present as they thrive in this environment.

-A sewer microorganism is an organism that usually stays in the sewer surviving on sewer waste, but when the environment becomes hot and wet, the climb through the drainage and colonized the black rim in the toilet bowl.
+A sewer microorganism is an organism that usually stays in the sewer surviving on sewer waste.
+Still, when the environment becomes hot and wet, they climb through the drainage and colonize the black rim of the toilet bowl.

-They are the source of the foul smell that occurs when you flush the toilet.
+They are the source of the foul smell when you flush the toilet.